CopernicaMarketingSoftware/Documentation/Publisher/en/database-export.md

 "Quoted columns".
 The values in the output file will then be wrapped in quotes to prevent conflicts with the delimiter.

-## Exporting email results
+## Exporting

-You can also export the results of mailings.
+The results of a mailing can be exported too.
 See [this article](./statistics-export) for more information.

-To export profiles or subprofiles based on results of email campaigns (like exporting all profiles that clicked last week), you first have to create the appropriate selection.
-After you built this selection, you can start the export dialog to export the profiles from this selection.
+### Exports in Publisher

+To export a database or collection you need to select it under profile.
+Under **Current view** you can find the option to import or export.

+If you want to export profiles or subprofiles based on email results you can make a selectie with condition type *Check on email campaign results*.
+Use the export function in the *Profiles* section to download the profiles from this selection.

+### Exports in Marketing Suite

+Currently it's not possible to export a database using the Marketing Suite.

 ## More information